 There’s more to consider than just getting a lower mortgage rate.
-You should also weigh how long you plan to stay in your home and calculate your refinance break-even point, which is the number of months to break-even if you refinance the loan.
+You should also weigh how long you plan to stay in your home.
+Use our refinance break even calculator, to determine the number of months to break-even if you refinance the loan.

 People typically start thinking about a refinance when they notice mortgage rates falling below their current loan rate.
 But there are some other good reasons for refinancing your home loan: